diffplug/spotless/plugin-gradle/README.md

     prettier()         // has its own section below clangFormat()      // has its own section below

-    typeAnnotations()  // has its own section below
+    typeAnnotations()  // fixes formatting of type annotations, see below

     licenseHeader '/* (C) $YEAR */' // or licenseHeaderFile
   }